Skip to content

 Contact us to advise on appropriate settings for your specific exam.

-You can print or save your Test as a PDF, either with or without answers.
+You can print or save your Test as a PDF, along with an automatically-generated answer key.
 This could be useful to:

 • deliver and mark the Test as a paper-based assessment